- 18.9–25.2 in

 - Halcón gerifalte (Spanish)

-- The female Gyrfalcon regularly stores prey during the breeding season, generally within 100 meters (328 feet) of the nest.
+- When their chicks are too small to eat an entire prey item in one meal, female Gyrfalcons store leftovers behind vegetation within a few hundred feet of the nest, and retrieve the food later for themselves or their chicks.
 Little is known of food-caching outside the breeding season; in one case, a Gyrfalcon was seen retrieving a frozen ptarmigan and chipping off pieces of meat to eat, in mid-winter in the Aleutian Islands.

 - Gyrfalcon is pronounced as "JER-falcon."
 The name probably evolved from Old Norse, but linguists do not completely agree on the specific origin of the word.